frankshearar/Home/Repository-Signatures.md

 -	**Has author and repo signature?** Once the repository certificate has been validated, the client will check to see if there is an author signature.
 Note that in Secure mode the author trust check is not enforced.
 -	**Is Author Trusted?** The strict mode requires to explicitly trust the package authors.
 (The full definition of the strict mode will be available later).

 When a signed package is found, just before extraction, the package reader must verify the package content integrity.
 If the computed hash does not match, the package will be considered tampered and the restore operation will fail.

-The DEV client policy will not set any additional enforcements, and all packages must be installed without any user interruption.
+The DEV client policy will require packages to be signed with the repository signature only if when the repository announces the feature.
+For other repositories there are no additional enforcements, and all packages must be installed without any user interruption.

 The Secure mode enforces that all packages must be signed with author or repo signatures: Author signatures require the signing certificate is trusted in the local machine, typically by the trusted roots certificates, if a package does not have an author signature it will check if there is a repository signature and if the repository is already trusted in the configuration.